rudderlabs/rudder-load/README.md

 - `-f`: path to the chart files (default: artifacts/helm)
 - `-t`: path to the test config file
 - `-e`: environment variables in KEY=VALUE format (can be used multiple times)
+- `-local`: boolean variable that is set to execute the test locally using Docker Compose

 #### Configuration Options